aboots/bias-detection/README.md

 # bias-detection
-Bias detection and de-biasing on pre-trained language models (PLMs)
+Bias detection in different language models and de-biasing on pre-trained language models (PLMs)